+Participating Underwriter and Holders and Beneficial Owners from ate no rights in any other person or entity.

+Dated:, 2015 RIVERSIDE COMMUNITY COLLEGE DISTRICT

+By:

+Executive Director of Business Services/

+Chief Business Officer

 SECTION 12.
 Beneficiaries.
-This Disclosure Certificate shall inure solely to the benefit of the District, the Dissemination Agent, the Participating Underwriter and Holders and Beneficial Owners from time to time of the Bonds, and shall create no rights in any other person or entity.
+This Disclosure Certificate shall inure solely to the benefit of the

-Dated: \\\\\, 2015

-By: \\\\

-Executive Director of Business Services/ Chief Business Officer